anamariamartinez10/se_project_spots/README.md

 * HTML
 * CSS
 * Grid Layout
-* Adaptive Web Design
+* Responsive Web Design
 * Working with design briefs

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
+This project is made so all the elements are displayed correctly on a varity of popular screen sizes.
 This project was created from a Figma design brief.
 Images and fonts were gathered from design brief.

 **Figma**